docs

 Short answer

-A billing company is not one practice running its own billing; it is a service business operating revenue cycle work across many client practices at the same time.
-The operational requirements are different: practice context as the access boundary, all-practices visibility for owners and supervisors, per-practice permissioning for mixed staff, cross-practice work queues that route by function rather than by client, account-level reporting that owners can defend to clients, and audit logging that supports HIPAA Security Rule §164.312(b) review across every tenant.
-The tenancy shape decides everything else.
-Medi treats the billing company as the workspace and the practice as a scoped tenant inside it; per-practice products treat the practice as the workspace and force the billing company to multi-instance around them.
+A billing company is not one practice running its own billing.
+It is a service business operating revenue cycle work across many client practices at once, and that changes what the software has to do: practice context as the access boundary, all-practices visibility for owners and supervisors, per-practice permissions for mixed staff, cross-practice work queues that route by function instead of by client, account-level reporting owners can defend to clients, and audit logging that supports HIPAA Security Rule §164.312(b) review across every tenant.
+One choice drives the rest: what counts as the tenant.
+Medi makes the billing company the workspace and the practice a scoped tenant inside it.
+Per-practice products make the practice the workspace and force the billing company to multi-instance around them.

 - Practice as tenant — the workspace belongs to a practice; billing companies multi-instance around it (Tebra-style, most practice-management products)